This data is provided from the logbook information in the MySSI app

 Fukuura

 Located on the west side of the Manazuru Peninsula, it is a popular point that is quite close to the Kanto area.
 Beach entry and boat entry are available.
-The beach is home to a colony of coral anemones that have been designated as a natural monument and are surrounded by many colorful creatures, including clownfish.
+The beach is home to a colony of coral anemones that have been designated as a natural monument and are surrounded by colorful creatures, including clownfish.

 Learn more